 FRFIs should have clear policies with respect to the contributing factors for the calculation of GDS and TDS ratios, including, but not limited to:

 - Principal and interest payments on the mortgage loan;

 - Condominium or strata fees; and

 - Payments for all other credit facilities (e.g., unsecured personal loan, second mortgage loan, credit card).

 GDS and TDS ratios should be calculated conservatively (i.e., appropriately stressed for varied financial and economic conditions and/or higher interest rates).

 For insured residential mortgages, OSFI expects FRFIs to meet mortgage insurers’ requirements in regard to debt serviceability.
 For uninsured residential mortgages, FRFIs should contemplate current and future conditions as they consider qualifying rates and make appropriate judgments.
-At a minimum, the qualifying rate for all uninsured mortgages should be the contractual mortgage rate plus 2% or the five-year benchmark rate published by the Bank of Canada.
+At a minimum, the qualifying rate for all uninsured mortgages should be the greater of the contractual mortgage rate plus 2% or the five-year benchmark rate published by the Bank of Canada.